Smoky Grilled Spaghetti Squash (Campfire or BBQ)

 Step 1

-Cut the squash.
+Cut the spaghetti squash.

 Start by slicing off both ends of the squash.
 Then, flip it onto one of the now flat ends and carefully cut from the top by rocking your knife back and forth to slice it down the middle.
 Make sure to keep your fingers clear of the blade.